volkanceylan/serenity-gelistirici-kilavuzu/serene_tour/README.md

-# A Tour Of Serene Features
+# Serene Özelliklerinde Kısa Bir Tur

 After logging to Serene, you are greeted with the dashboard page.